 Please note that setting up the responsible persons and their roles will affect the position's access rights.
 Employees who have been added to a job opening as Responsibles will be able to view all the applications received for the position.

-You can also use the recruiting roles to give an employee access to selected applicant profiles without making them one of the persons responsible for the position.
+You can also use the recruiting roles to give an employee access to selected candidate profiles without making them one of the persons responsible for the position.
 They will then not be listed in the Job details.
 Find out here how this works.

 You can use the Channel performance section to get an overview of just how effective each application channel is for your job posting.
-The pie chart is continuously updated and shows which channels attract the highest and lowest number of applications, as well as which phase of the process these applicants are currently in.
+The pie chart is continuously updated and shows which channels attract the highest and lowest number of applications, as well as which phase of the process these candidates are currently in.
 By clicking on Phase, you can select which application phases should be considered in this evaluation.
-Thanks to the chart, you can quickly check whether some channels are better than others at generating applicants who progress to the later stages of your application process.
+Thanks to the chart, you can quickly check whether some channels are better than others at generating candidates who progress to the later stages of your application process.

 The Applications chart shows you how many applications you have received for your job opening during the selected time period.
 You can choose to view a period of either four or eight weeks.
 If you would like to evaluate a longer period of time, you can do so using the applications report.